Strawberry-Foundations/strawberry-chat/README.md

 ## What is Strawberry Chat?
 Strawberry Chat is a simple chat platform based on Rust Async Tcp Streams.
 It allows you to chat with other people in a simple and minimal way - without annoying tracking and spying.<br>
 Also don't mind looking at our documentation! https://developers.strawberryfoundations.org/

-## Why?
+### Why?
-I wanted to program a "small" chat app because I had always been interested in microcomputer and bare-bones technologies such as pure Tcp sockets.
+I wanted to program a “small” chat application because I had always been interested in networking and simple technologies like pure Tcp sockets.
 At the time I started, I only knew Python.
-Due to the size and features of Strawberry Chat, Strawberry Chat was rewritten in a faster and safer language, Rust.
-Strawberry Chat is not intended to be a replacement for conventional chat platforms - it is more of an addition to have fun.
+Due to the scope and features of Strawberry Chat, Strawberry Chat was rewritten in a faster and safer language, Rust.
+Strawberry Chat is not meant to be a replacement for traditional chat platforms - it's more of an addition to have fun.

 ## How does Strawberry Chat work?
-I can't explain everything in detail now, it might end up in our [Developer documentation](https://developers.strawberryfoundations.org/), but Strawberry Chat works by simply communicating via Tcp sockets - similar to IRC, except we have our own transport format. <br>
-In the beginning, communication only took place via pure strings (if you can read German, [this](https://developers.strawberryfoundations.org/german/json-communication/introduction#versionen-des-strawberry-communication-standards) might be helpful).
-This was quite simple, but it limited the users very much.
-And so the [Strawberry Communication Standard](https://developers.strawberryfoundations.org/json-communication/introduction) was born.<nr>
-With v2 of the standard, we implemented JSON to provide more options for how the client can represent a message.
-We are currently developing v3, which goes in both directions - server & client send JSON.
+Strawberry Chat uses TCP streams and a self-implemented JSON communication format.
+For data compression [msgpack](https://msgpack.org/) is used.
+There is a server and clients.
+The processing of all data, commands, etc. takes place on the server - the client only serves as an input between server and client.

+## Client
+Our official [Strawberry Chat Client](https://github.com/Strawberry-Foundations/strawberry-chat-client) is best optimized for use with the official Strawberry Chat Server.
+It is very easy to use and offers a configuration to save servers as well as credentials

 ## Security
 Security is an important part when it comes to internet programs.